techidaily/site-some-techniques/source/_posts/updated-in-depth-examination-of-videoshow-24.md

 Now that we know about it, we will discuss how we can use it.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/HMuxjTCMX2E?si=ylRTMJuUstpjLsZc&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### Import

 First, click on the video edit button to import your media files to the VideoShow video editor.
 Then it will take you to a menu where all your mobile's media will appear.
 You can select the media you want to import and click on the add button.
 The flaws in its importing are that it cannot separate your media in such a way that your pictures and videos are in different sections.
 However, thankfully there are separations of albums in it, making it easy for you to find the media you want.
 Also, in the free version, you cannot import any video of higher resolution.
 You need to convert them to some lower resolution for it.